GCVE-BCP-02 - Practical Guide to Vulnerability Handling and Disclosure

 -

-Acknowledgment: As noted earlier, confirm to the reporter that you received their report, and perhaps provide a reference ID for it.
+Acknowledgment: As noted earlier, confirm to the reporter that you received their report and provide a reference ID for it.
 Thank them for alerting you.

 -